.png)

 Do I have a Case?

-If your loved one suffered from a urinary tract infection (UTI) while in a nursing home or assisted living facility, contact the experienced attorneys at FIDJ, before it’s too late.
+If your loved one suffered from a urinary tract infection (UTI) while in a nursing home, assisted living facility, or group home, contact the experienced attorneys at FIDJ for a FREE case review.

-*The information contained herein is not medical advice and must not be construed as medical advice.
+*The information contained herein is not medical advice.